wasmerio/ate/doc/design.md

 ### Stateless Mode

-When operating in this mode the ATE database is running locally in a temporary folder where it stores all its local redo-logs.
+When operating in this mode the ATE datachain is running locally in a temporary folder where it stores all its local redo-logs.
 All data is persisted on ATE nodes running on long-term servers.